Chariot

-A chariot is a type of vehicle similar to a cart, driven by a charioteer, usually using horses (Note: There were rare exceptions to the use of horses to pull chariots, for instance, the lion-pulled chariot described by Plutarch in his Life of Antony.) to provide rapid motive power.
+A chariot is a type of two-wheeled vehicle with spoked wheels, driven by a charioteer, usually using horses (Note: There were rare exceptions to the use of horses to pull chariots, for instance, the lion-pulled chariot described by Plutarch in his Life of Antony.) to provide rapid motive power for usage in warfare.
 The oldest known chariots have been found in burials of the Sintashta culture in modern-day Chelyabinsk Oblast, Russia, dated to c.
 1950–1880 BC and are depicted on cylinder seals from Central Anatolia in Kültepe dated to c.
 1900 BC.
 The critical invention that allowed the construction of light, horse-drawn chariots was the spoked wheel.

 The chariot was a fast, light, open, two-wheeled conveyance drawn by two or more equids (usually horses) that were hitched side by side, and was little more than a floor with a waist-high guard at the front and sides.
 It was initially used for ancient warfare during the Bronze and Iron Ages, but after its military capabilities had been superseded by light and heavy cavalries, chariots continued to be used for travel and transport, in processions, for games, and in races.

 Etymology

 The word "chariot" comes from the Latin term carrus through French chariot, a loanword from Gaulish karros.

-In ancient Rome a biga described a chariot requiring two horses, a triga three, and a quadriga four.
+In ancient Rome, a biga described a chariot requiring two horses, a triga three, and a quadriga four.

 Origins

-The wheel may have been invented at several places, with early evidence found in Ukraine, Poland, Germany, and Slovenia.
-Evidence of wheeled vehicles appears from the mid 4th millennium BC near-simultaneously in the Northern Caucasus (Maykop culture), and in Central Europe.
-These earliest vehicles may have been ox carts.
-A necessary precursor to the invention of the chariot is the domestication of animals, and specifically domestication of horses – a major step in the development of civilization.
-Despite the large impact horse domestication has had in transport and communication, tracing its origins has been challenging.
-Evidence supports horses having been domesticated in the Eurasian Steppes, with studies suggesting the Botai culture in modern-day Kazakhstan were the first, about 3500 BC.
-Others say horses were domesticated earlier than 3500 BC in Eastern Europe (modern Ukraine and Western Kazakhstan), 6000 years ago.